storyprotocol/documentation/docs/Developers/typescript-sdk/typescript-sdk-setup/index.md

 next:
   description: ''
 ---
-# Prerequisite
+# Prerequisites

-For running the tutorial for developers, we require node version 18 or later version and npm version 8 to be installed in your environment.
+We require node version 18 or later version and npm version 8 to be installed in your environment.
 To install node and npm, we recommend you go to the [Node.js official website](https://nodejs.org) and download the latest LTS (Long Term Support) version.

-# Install the Dependencies
+## Install the Dependencies

-In the current folder `story-ts-example`, install the Story Protocol SDK node package, as well as `viem` ([https://www.npmjs.com/package/viem](https://www.npmjs.com/package/viem)) to access the DeFi wallet accounts.
+Install the [Story Protocol SDK](https://www.npmjs.com/package/@story-protocol/core-sdk) node package, as well as [viem](https://www.npmjs.com/package/viem).

 ```shell npm
 npm install --save @story-protocol/core-sdk viem